MicrosoftDocs/mixed-reality/mixed-reality-docs/spectator-view.md

 ---
-title: Spectator View (Preview and Pro)
+title: Spectator View
 description: Visualize holograms from an external device as a means of demonstrating a mixed reality experience on an external display or recording video of a mixed reality experience.
-author: Chris Barth
+author: chrisfromwork
 ms.author: chriba
 ms.date: 02/11/2019
 ms.topic: article